The Peano-Baker series: Homogeneous case: Volterra equation and convergence

-Let us consider the individual terms of the PBS more closely. \begin{lemma} When $A$ is continuous on $I$, the matrix functions\/ $\cI_{n}$ are differentiable and satisfy $\dot{\cI}_{n+1} (t) = A(t) \, \cI_{n} (t)$, for all\/ $t\in I$ and $n\in \NN_{0}$. \end{lemma} \begin{proof} By definition \eqref{recursion}, each matrix function $\cI_{n}$ is (component-wise) continuous, and hence so is the product $A \cI_{n}$ for every $n$.
+\begin{proof} By definition \eqref{recursion}, each matrix function $\cI_{n}$ is (component-wise) continuous, and hence so is the product $A \cI_{n}$ for every $n$.
 Applying the fundamental theorem of calculus separately to each component of the matrix equation \eqref{recursion} proves the lemma. \end{proof}

 Let us show next (in modern terminology) that the PBS is nicely convergent in our finite-dimensional setting; compare \cite[Sec.~16.5]{I} or \cite[Sec.~2.11]{FDC} for a slighlty different account, \cite{PDV} for further results in this direction, and \cite[Ch.~4.3]{H} for background on matrix Taylor series.
 We begin by establishing a link to the usual exponential series.
 In the one-dimensional case, this is \cite[Cor.~1.3.1]{B}.